 * * *

-Please take a moment to head on over to Julie’s blog.
+Please take a moment to head on over to Janice’s blog.
 Leave her a comment letting her know you stopped by.
-Welcome Julie, it’s great to have you here!
+Welcome Janice, it’s great to have you here!

 © 2014, copyright Gini Webb.
 All rights reserved.

 Gini Webb lives in San Diego, California and manages her own blog, Ginisology, while also researching her own German heritage, retired, enjoying life with wonderful husband Steve and visiting with her grandchildren!
 Are you a genealogy blogger who would like to be interviewed for the “May I Introduce To You . . .” series?
 If so, contact Gini Webb via e-mail.